S-Goossens/SimpleCLI/README.md

 # CLI Module
 Originally made for the SIMPA project.
-This module allows you to make a simple CLI for your application by using annotations to mark methods as commands.
+This module is designed as a compact tool without dependencies that allows you to make a simple CLI for your application by using annotations to mark methods as commands.

 ## Getting started
 ### Creating the CLI